 Chevy’s motto used be “Chevy runs deep” but recently that has been replaced with “Find new roads.”
-Chevrolet is an American brand that prides itself on class cars and trucks that provide their customers a sweet ride, but that is not the case with all Chevrolet vehicles.
+Chevrolet is an American brand that prides itself on class cars and trucks that provide their customers a sweet ride.
+Unfortunately, this is not always the case with all Chevrolet vehicles.
 Some vehicles are leaving customers a sour taste in their mouth and would be considered a Chevrolet lemon under both state and federal laws.
 While each state has its own set of lemon laws, the lemon law in essence states that if your vehicle has a substantial impairment to the safety, use of value of your vehicle, and Chevrolet cannot repair it in a reasonable number of repair attempts then you might be driving a Chevrolet lemon.

 Determining if your Chevrolet is a Lemon

 A Chevrolet lemon law claim covers both new and used vehicles, as well as vehicles that are leased or purchased, so long as there are repair attempts while under the Chevrolet manufacturer’s warranty.
-Lemon Law claims have been brought against Chevrolet models, including the Chevrolet Corvette, Chevrolet Camaro, Chevrolet Cruze, Chevrolet Malibu, Chevrolet Impala, Chevrolet Tahoe, Chevrolet Suburban, Chevrolet Traverse, Chevrolet Silverado and Chevrolet Volt.
-The issues with include, but are not limited to:
+Lemon Law claims have been brought for many Chevrolet models, including the Chevrolet Corvette, Chevrolet Camaro, Chevrolet Cruze, Chevrolet Malibu, Chevrolet Impala, Chevrolet Tahoe, Chevrolet Suburban, Chevrolet Traverse, Chevrolet Silverado and Chevrolet Volt.
+The issues include, but are not limited to:

 - Transmission slipping

 - A clunking noise from engine

 - An excessive vibration from engine and/or transmission